Quarantine Date IdeasApril 24, 2020

 Happy Friday everyone!

 Social distancing might complicate daily life, but it doesn’t have to hinder romance.
-With many traditional date ideas off the table, we have to get creative.
-If you are looking for inspiration give these safe, yet fun couple activities a whirl.
+With many traditional date ideas off the table during the quarantine, we have to get creative.
+If you are looking for quarantine date ideas give these safe, yet fun couple activities a whirl.

 Go for a Long Walk Together